It's one of our most frequently asked questions: Do I need to strap rain barrels?

 The 7-barrel BlueBarrel System above is at a school site.
 The school district did not want the rain barrels to interface with the building itself, so the post solution made sense in this case.
 The precaution of strapping seems to make perfect sense at a school site, or any area where children play.
 As you can see, you can strap more than four barrels together if you are not limited by building studs.

 By the way, there's another cool hack we can point out with this installation.
 The school district also did not want to disrupt the existing drainage from the school roof.
 Do you notice there are two downspouts in the picture?
-Because a BlueBarrel System will easily fill with just a small portion of the runoff that comes off the classroom roof, we didn't need the full capacity of the industrial-sized spouts on this building.
+Because a BlueBarrel System will easily fill with just a small portion of the runoff that comes off the classroom roof, we didn't need the full capacity of the industrial-sized spouts on this large building.
 We installed a standard residential 2x3" downspout just upstream of the existing 3x4" downspout.
 The smaller downspout diverts rainwater into the BlueBarrel System.
 When the smaller downspout is overwhelmed, any excess water will continue down the gutter to reach the original downspout at the end of the line.
 No impact to the existing drainage system!